satellite-image-deep-learning/techniques/README.md

 * [Fusing multiple segmentation models based on different datasets into a single edge-deployable model](https://github.com/markusmeingast/Satellite-Classifier) -> roof, car & road segmentation
 * [ground-truth-gan-segmentation](https://github.com/zakariamejdoul/ground-truth-gan-segmentation) -> use Pix2Pix to segment the footprint of a building.
 The dataset used is AIRS
 * [UNICEF-Giga_Sudan](https://github.com/Kamal-Eldin/UNICEF-Giga_Sudan) -> Detecting school lots from satellite imagery in Southern Sudan using a UNET segmentation model
+* [building_footprint_extraction](https://github.com/shubhamgoel27/building_footprint_extraction) -> The project retrieves satellite imagery from Google and performs building footprint extraction using a U-Net.

 ### Segmentation - solar panels
 * [DeepSolar](https://github.com/wangzhecheng/DeepSolar) -> A Machine Learning Framework to Efficiently Construct a Solar Deployment Database in the United States.
 [Dataset on kaggle](https://www.kaggle.com/tunguz/deep-solar-dataset), actually used a CNN for classification and segmentation is obtained by applying a threshold to the activation map.
 Original code is tf1 but [tf2/kers](https://github.com/aidan-fitz/deepsolar-v2) and a [pytorch implementation](https://github.com/wangzhecheng/deepsolar_pytorch) are available.
 Also checkout [Visualizations and in-depth analysis .. of the factors that can explain the adoption of solar energy in ..
 Virginia](https://github.com/bessammehenni/DeepSolar_adoption_Virginia)